What is Logistics: Definition, Importance and Types

 Importance of Logistics

-Globalisation has created increasingly complex supply chains.
-With customers composed of people locally and globally, the movement of products, especially in the eCommerce sector, needs to be handled safely, timely, and cost-effectively.
+Globalisation has created increasingly complex supply chains in the national and international markets.
+The movement of products, especially in the eCommerce sector, must be handled safely, timely, and cost-effectively.
 The boom in technology and the complexity of logistics processes have led to the growth of specialised logistics-focused aggregators like Shiprocket that help accelerate the movement of resources along the supply chain.

 Types of Logistics

-The different types of logistics services in the industry emphasises another aspect of the supply process.
-The various kinds of logistics services include inbound logistics, outbound logistics, reverse logistics, green logistics, third-party logistics (3PL), fourth-party logistics (4PL), fifth-party logistics (5PL), digital logistics, and many more.
+The different types of logistics services in the industry emphasise another aspect of the supply process.
+Various logistics services include inbound, outbound, reverse, green, third-party logistics (3PL), fourth-party logistics (4PL), fifth-party logistics (5PL), and digital logistics.

 1. Inbound Logistics